ordigital/laravel-nuxt-bs/README.md

 # Laravel 7 + NuxtJS + BootstrapVue Starter pack

-This is an upgraded and modified version of [m2sd/nuxt-laravel-starter](https://github.com/m2sd/nuxt-laravel-starter) with BootstrapVue instead of Vuetify and Laravel 7.
+This is an upgraded and modified version of [m2sd/nuxt-laravel-starter](https://github.com/m2sd/nuxt-laravel-starter) with BootstrapVue instead of Vuetify and Laravel 7 with Sanctum SPA Auth.

 **Features:**

 - Laravel 7
-- Sanctum SPA
+- Sanctum SPA Auth
 - public_html as public dir
 - NuxtJS (pallares/laravel-nuxt)
 - BootstrapVue